-Essential Understandings Essential Knowledge and Skills Note: the terms "feeling" and "emotion" are used interchangeably; at the In order to meet these standards, it is expected that primary grade levels, "feeling" is used as the age-appropriate term. students will • create or select an "I feel" statement describing Everyone experiences different feelings.
+Essential Understandings Essential Knowledge and Skills Note: the terms "feeling" and "emotion" are used interchangeably; at the primary In order to meet these standards, it is expected that grade levels, "feeling" is used as the age-appropriate term. students will create or select an "I feel" statement describing Everyone experiences different feelings.
 Some feelings are comfortable, and various scenarios/feelings (each student should some may be uncomfortable.
-It is important to express feelings in a healthy way. be able to explain how to deal with each • Feelings include comfortable feelings, such as happy, glad, and excited, feeling in a healthy way) (1.k, 2.k, 3.k); and sometimes uncomfortable feelings, such as sad, unhappy, mad, • draw a self-portrait that shows one or more frustrated, and angry.
-(1.k) positive personal characteristics (1.1);
+It is important to express feelings in a healthy way. be able to explain how to deal with each • Feelings include comfortable feelings, such as happy, glad, and excited, and feeling in a healthy way) (1.k, 2.k, 3.k); sometimes uncomfortable feelings, such as sad, unhappy, mad, frustrated, draw a self-portrait that shows one or more and angry.
+(1.k) positive personal characteristics (1.l);

-• Feelings are not bad, but sometimes people express feelings in ways that • add a friend or adult to the drawing that shows can be harmful to themselves or others. $(1.k)$ their positive personal characteristics, how • Different experiences may cause different feelings.
-A person may feel they are different (1.1); happy when they play with a friend, go to a birthday party, do well in • create a story about being a good friend or school, or visit family.
-A person may feel sad or unhappy if they lose a classmate (2.1, 3.1); game or toy or have a disagreement with a friend or sibling.
-A person may • demonstrate listening by repeating what feel mad if someone takes something that belongs to them or a someone else says; follow instructions for a parent/guardian tells them they can't do something they want to do.
-(1.k) game/activity; or in small groups do an add-on • Feelings need to be expressed in a healthy way to prevent harm to yourself story (one person starts and after a few or others.
-It is not healthy to hit someone who takes your toy and makes sentences the next person continues the story) you mad.
-(2.k) (1.m, 3.m); • A healthy way to express feelings is to write/draw about them in a safe • write a sentence or create a poster for one thing place or share feelings with a parent/guardian or trusted adult that can help students can do to be responsible and by talking out the problem.
-If you feel mad, you can also try some other respectful to others in the classroom/in school strategies to start to feel better, such as counting to 10, playing a game, (1.n, 2.n, 3.n). being physically active outside, taking a break, taking some deep breaths, or getting a hug.
-(2.k) Ac lditional resources: WV ww.healthsmartva.org eryone is unique and should be respected for their different characteristics. htt ps://everfi.com/ ferences are what makes people special.
-Showing respect for others may incl ude being kind, considerate, and cooperative. • Each person has positive characteristics or qualities that make them unique/different.
+- Feelings are not bad, but sometimes people express feelings in ways that can be harmful to themselves or others.
+(1.k) - Different experiences may cause different feelings.
+A person may feel happy when they play with a friend, go to a birthday party, do well in school, or visit family.
+A person may feel sad or unhappy if they lose a game or toy or have a disagreement with a friend or sibling.
+A person may feel mad if someone takes something that belongs to them or a parent/guardian tells them they can't do something they want to do.
+(1.k) - Feelings need to be expressed in a healthy way to prevent harm to yourself or others.
+It is not healthy to hit someone who takes your toy and makes you mad.
+(2.k) - A healthy way to express feelings is to write/draw about them in a safe place or share feelings with a parent/guardian or trusted adult that can help by talking out the problem.
+If you feel mad, you can also try some other strategies to start to feel better, such as counting to ten, playing a game, being physically active outside, taking a break, taking some deep breaths, or getting a hug.
+(2.k)

+Everyone is unique and should be respected for their different characteristics.
+Differences are what makes people special.
+Showing respect for others may include being kind, considerate, and cooperative.

+- Each person has positive characteristics or qualities that make them unique/different.
 Characteristics may include physical appearance or things a person enjoys or is good at, such as being math smart, good with people, or playing the piano.
-(1.1) • Accepting others who are unique helps people to get along with others and make friends.
-Being kind (saying/doing nice things), considerate (thinking about others' feelings), and showing concern (care about others) for others helps make friends.
-(2.1)
+(1.1) - Accepting others who are unique helps people to get along with others and make friends.
+Being kind (saying/doing nice things), considerate (thinking about others' feelings), and showing concern (care about others) for others